 When it comes to college savings, many parents think they can’t save enough to make a difference, they won’t choose a smart investment, or it’ll come down to a choice between paying for college or retirement.
 First things first — take a deep breath.
 It’s not about paying for everything — it’s about saving what you can.
 Next, know that you’re not alone in this.
-There’s a smart way to do it affordably and conveniently with the ScholarShare College Savings Plan.
+There’s a smart way to do it affordably and conveniently with ScholarShare 529.

 The Cost of College Shouldn’t Keep You Up At Night

-Choose from a variety of investments that fit your timeline and investment goals, including an easy age-based investment intended for those saving for college.
-The allocation automatically shifts from aggressive to conservative investments as your child approaches college age.
+Choose from a variety of investments that fit your timeline and investment goals, including Enrollment Year Investment Portfolios intended to automatically position your savings for optimal performance throughout the lifetime of your account.
+The allocation automatically shifts from more aggressive to more conservative investments as your child approaches their expected year of enrollment in school.
 Use the money at any state or private college, technical school, or community college that offers financial aid — even some schools outside the US.
 Make qualified withdrawals free from tax on not just tuition, but certain room and board, books, computers and related technology expenses, and required equipment and supplies.
 In addition, up to $10,000 annually per student, in aggregate from all 529 plans, can be withdrawn free from federal tax if used for tuition expenses at a public, private or religious elementary, middle, or high school.

 Please see the state tax treatment of withdrawals used for K-12 school tuition here.